learn-co-curriculum/dsc-one-sample-t-tests-lab/README.md

 ## Summary

-In this lesson, you saw a quick introduction to hypothesis testing using frequentists methods with t-values and p-values.
+In this lab, you saw a quick introduction to hypothesis testing using frequentist methods with t-values and p-values.
 You saw how a one sample t-test can be applied to contexts where the population mean is unknown and you have a limited amount of sample data.
 You looked at all the stages required for such hypothesis testing with a description of steps and also, how to perform these functions in Python.
 The lesson also briefly explains the comparison of using p-value for statistical significance vs. effect sizes.